 Data Play: Festival 2019Bettina Nissen, Billy Dixon, Catie Cundall, Chris Elsden, Chris Speed, Dave Murray-Rust, Ella Tallyn, Evan Morgan, Jane Macdonald, Joe Revans, Jonathan Rankin, Katerina Gorkovenko, Larissa Pschetz, Luis Soares, Mark Kobine, Pip Thornton

 2-26 August 2019

 The Design Informatics Pavilion is a pop-up exhibition space designed by biomorphis architects featuring a range of objects and experiences that invite you to step into the future.
 The exhibition will be interactive, mixing design with technology and exploring a number of themes aimed at provoking discussions on what it means to “design with data”.
-The Pavilion will feature work from the research centre, Design Informatics Masters students and Tesco Bank who have been collaborating with us on their Mercury project for the second year running.
+The Pavilion will feature work from the research institute, Design Informatics Masters students and Tesco Bank who have been collaborating with us on their Mercury project for the second year running.

 This year’s Pavilion will stretch out into the new courtyard outside the Bayes Centre which is the University of Edinburgh’s Data-Driven Innovation Hub hosted by the College of Science and Engineering.

 The Pavilion will be supplemented by our newly launched events and exhibition space- Inspace; a collaborative hub where data meets creativity.
 It’s a cultural space that connects and supports people around academic research, data and technology.
 Design Informatics will host a number of workshops in the space and also feature an after hours exhibition, Data Lates, of projection work across the windows of Inspace featuring work from Jake Elwes, Brightside Studios, Benjamin Bach, Asad Khan, Patricia WuWu, Dara Etefaghi, Pip Thornton and Ray Interactive.

 For more details on each of the projects follow the links below.